 Introduction to Shanghai University

-Shanghai University (hereinafter referred to as SHU) is one of the top 40 Chinese universities, top 100 Asian universities, the premier university of Shanghai, and a member of China Project 211 Universities.
+Shanghai University (hereinafter referred to as SHU, website) is one of the top 40 Chinese universities, top 100 Asian universities, the premier university of Shanghai, and a member of China Project 211 Universities.
 It is a comprehensive university offering 82 undergraduate programs, 187 graduate programs, and 97 doctoral programs in various disciplines including science, humanities & social sciences, engineering, economics & management, art, etc.

 Shanghai University is also known for its vigorous international exchanges and cooperation.
 So far the University has established academic links and cooperation with dozens of foreign universities, including faculty and student exchanges.
 Currently, over 4,000 international students are studying on Shanghai University campuses.